paulolemus/blunders/README.md

 # Building and running Blunders

-Blunders supports Windows 10 and Linux, the following commands should work on both platforms.
-Building for MacOS is untested.
+Blunders supports 64-bit Windows 10 and Linux primarily, MacOS is tested only through CI.
+The following commands should work on both platforms.

 ## Via Cargo